ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 The order navigator is divided in two categories:

--	<b>ASSIGNED TO ME</b> - the warehouse worker who is logged into their own account can check the orders they have for execution.
+-	**ASSIGNED TO ME** - the warehouse worker who is logged into their own account can check the orders they have for execution.
--	<b>UNASSIGNED</b> - orders that are not assigned to a specific worker and should be executed by someone who can take them.
+-	**UNASSIGNED** - orders that are not assigned to a specific worker and should be executed by someone who can take them.

 Above the list is a search bar that can be used to filter orders.
 In it, you can search by scanning or entering an order number, party name (if any) or the document type.